saebyulpark/cross_scape_plot/README.md

 ## Result
 ![result](result.png)

+An example of a cross-scape plot.
+The local similarity is indicated by color (pitch: red, rhythm: green).
+The x-axis shows the location of the longer melody.
+The y-axis represents the segment size.

 ## References
 This sample case is one of the plagiarism cases (Mood Music v.
 De Wolfe) and the following links provide resources for this case.
  - https://blogs.law.gwu.edu/mcir/case/mood-music-v-de-wolfe/